nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

-As you can see in the example only the Key Schema needs to be defined and all other attributes can be added later.
+As you can see in the example[^14] only the Key Schema needs to be defined the object and its attributes will be created by putting data to the table.
 The KeySchema is then used for data distribution.

 In this example we use a provisioned throughput of 5 read and 5 write units.

 In the next part we will have a closer look at what this means.

+### 3.2 Read and write capacity

+For operations on the data contained in the table we need read and write capacity.

+**Read**

+One read capacity unit is the strongly consistent read of an item with a size up to 4 KB per second.

+If the item is bigger I will need more read capacity in 4 KB intervals.

+Transactions consume additional capacity because they do additional operations.

+Eventually consistent reads give a 50% discount.

+If you want to read for example one item with a size of 8 KB this would be tow read capacity units per second because of the size.
+If you choose eventual consistency as read attribute the cost would be 1 read unit.

+**Write**

+One write capacity unit is one write per second with a size up to 1 KB.

+If the item is bigger DynamoDB will consume additional write capacity units.

+A transactional write will consume 2 capacity units per 1 KB.
+So for example if we want to write a 128 KB sized object with a transaction the total capacity needed for this operation sums up to 256 capacity.

-### 3.2 Provisioning
+### 3.3 Capacity Provisioning

 On creation read and write capacity need to be provisioned.

 In contrast to the key schema these values can be changed later.

+You can  lower or increase the capacity and once every twenty four hours you can change the capacity Mode from provisioned throughput to on demand.

 Overall there are two main provisioning modes: